oanguin/adms-election/README.md

  ``I have read and understood the sections on plagiarism in the College Policy on assessment offences and confirm that the work is my own, with the work of others clearly acknowledged.
 I give my permission to submit my work to the plagiarism testing database that the College is using and test it using plagiarism detection software, search engines or meta-searching software.``

+## Key Points about Application
+1. The source code for the Cyper Queries can be found in the `src/GraphClient.js` file.

 ## Running Application
 1. Open the file `/build/index.html`
    1. Note that the it works in Firefox and Chrome to run in I.E. set compatability mode to 11.
       1. [I.E. Compatability Mode](https://www.k-state.edu/its/helpdesk/ie10-enable-compatibility-mode.html)

+## `npm install`
+This will download all the dependencies for the project.

 ## `npm start`